ILIAS-eLearning/ILIAS/Services/AccessControl/permission-handling.md

 ### How to check the access permission of a user

 The access checking is provided by the class `ilAccessHandler`.
-An instance of this class is globally available with the variable `$ilAccess`.
+An instance of this class is globally available through the DI-Container.
 The most important method of this class is:

 ```php
 checkAccess($a_permission, $a_cmd, $a_ref_id, $a_type = "", $a_obj_id = "")